NaveenEkanayake/Calculator-Html-css-Javascript/README.md

-﻿### I have created a simple calculator using HTML,CSS and JAvascript
+﻿### I have created a simple calculator using HTML,CSS and Javascript

+# Steps to installation

+### first of all clone the Repository using **https://github.com/NaveenEkanayake/Calculator-Html-css-Javascript.git** then Run your Project on your IDE